-Perfect if you’ve been outside in the cold!
+Perfect if you’ve been outside in the cold or not!

 2 oranges * I lemon * 1 lime * 200g caster sugar * 6 whole cloves * 2 cardamon pods * 1 cinnamon stick * 3 fresh bay leaves *10-12 gratings of whole nutmeg * I vanilla pod (halved lengthways) * 2 star anise * 2 bottles red wine

 Peel large sections of peel from your fruit.

 Put the sugar in a large saucepan over a medium heat, add peel and juice of oranges.
 Add the spice and vanilla pod and add enough wine to cover the sugar.